Iljaaa/machete/README.md

 public function getValue (string $name): mixed
 ```

-or use magic (it will be call getValue in base):
+or use magic (it will call getValue in base):

 ```php
 $it = $form->yourDataKey;
 ```

-You can validate protected and public attributes of child validation class.<br>
+You can validate protected and public attributes of the child validation class.<br>

-If you define named attribute in child class, and use any of the methods from the loading methods,
+If you define named attribute in child class, and use any method from the loading methods,
-value will be not putted in internal storage it will be saved to your attribute
+value will be not put in the internal storage it will be saved to your attribute

 Example